RahulSP-4601/JobNest/README.md

 # 🧠 Job Nest

-Job Nest is an end-to-end job portal web application designed to streamline job discovery and applications for users.
-Built with a modern tech stack, it supports real-time features and a seamless UI experience — deployed via Docker and hosted on Google Cloud Run.
+JobNest is a full-stack job portal web application designed to simplify job discovery and application processes.
+Built from scratch, the project showcases my skills in web scraping, API integration, Docker deployment, and Google Cloud hosting.
+The platform delivers a seamless user experience with powerful search and filtering features.

 ---